Kernix13/markdown-cheatsheet/html-tags.md

 <a href="https://google.com" target="_blank" style="text-decoration: overline underline; font-family: cursive">GOOGLE</a>

-Testing `audio` tag: visually appeared but does not function.
+Testing `audio` tag: visually appeared in VS Code preview but not on GitHub and does not function.

 <audio controls src="https://raw.githubusercontent.com/himalayasingh/music-player-1/master/music/4.mp3">
     Your browser does not support the